gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If both N\_C and N\_S are random nonces, the average collision for each nonce will happen after 2^32 messages, as per the birthday paradox and as also discussed in Section 7 of {{I-D.ietf-ace-oscore-profile}}.
 This amounts to considerably more token provisionings than the expected new joinings of OSCORE groups under a same Group Manager.

+* Section 7 of {{I-D.ietf-ace-oscore-profile}} as well Appendix B.2 of {{RFC8613}} recommend the use of 8-byte random nonces as well.
+Unlike in those cases, the nonces N\_C and N\_S considered in this specification are not used for as sensitive operations as the derivation of a Security Context, with possible implications in the security of AEAD ciphers.

+## Reusage of Nonces for Signature Challenge {#ssec-security-considerations-reusage-nonces}

-* If N\_C and N\_S are not generated randomly, e.g. by using a counter, the joining node and the Group Manager need to guarantee that reboot and loss of state on either node does not provoke re-use.
+If N\_C and N\_S are not generated randomly, e.g. by using a counter, the joining node and the Group Manager need to guarantee that reboot and loss of state on either node does not provoke re-use.

 If that is not guaranteed, a joining node may repeatedly post a valid Access Token to the /authz-info endpoint of the Group Manager, until it gets back an exact, re-used value N\_S* to use as nonce.
 Then, the joining node can send a Joining Request, conveying a reused N\_C* nonce in 'cnonce' and an old stored signature in 'client\_cred\_verify', computed over N\_C\* \| N\_S\*.
 By verifying the signature, the Group Manager would falsely believe that the joining node possesses its own private key at that point in time.

-* Since N\_C is always conveyed in a secured Joining Request, it is practically infeasible for an on-path attacker to replay Joining Requests from a joining node to the Group Manager, in order to cause that joining node to use an arbitrary nonce N\_S.
+Furthermore, since N\_C is always conveyed in a secured Joining Request, it is practically infeasible for an on-path attacker to replay Joining Requests from a joining node to the Group Manager, in order to cause that joining node to use an arbitrary nonce N\_S.

-* Section 7 of {{I-D.ietf-ace-oscore-profile}} as well Appendix B.2 of {{RFC8613}} recommend the use of 8-byte random nonces as well.
-Unlike in those cases, the nonces N\_C and N\_S considered in this specification are not used for as sensitive operations as the derivation of a Security Context, with possible implications in the security of AEAD ciphers.

 # IANA Considerations {#sec-iana}